negin513/ncar-dask-monitor/README.md

 ```

-Alternatively, you can install this package using pip as outlined in the following and use `dask_mem_usage`.
+Alternatively, you can use `run_dask_mem_usage.py` in the top directory without installing it.